 I love manipulatives!
 They are the best way to help kids understand new math concepts.
-And while there are lots of great number of options out there.
+And there are lots of great options out there.
 Today, I am sharing my 7 must-have manipulatives and how I use them in the classroom.

 How to use math manipulatives